manukatnoria/Team27-WebProject/README.md

 ### Booking

-Users can easily select their desired service, specify the date and time and Drop a Personalised messages for more Specific Service. https://github.com/manukatnoria/Team27-WebProject/blob/main/Gurpreet-booking.php & link to the feature (shell.hamk.fi) .
+Users can easily select their desired service, specify the date and time and Drop a Personalised messages for more Specific Service.
+[Github - Gurpreet](https://github.com/manukatnoria/Team27-WebProject/blob/main/Gurpreet-booking.php) & link to the feature (shell.hamk.fi) .

 ### Applying for Job with Us